rails/propshaft/UPGRADING.md

 **Module resolution**

 Webpacker included the `source_path` (default: `app/javascript/`) into module resolution, so a statement like `import 'channels'` imported `app/javascript/channels/`.
 After migrating to `jsbundling-rails` this is no longer the case.
-You will need to update your `webpack.config.js` to include the following if you wish to maintain that behaviour:
+You will need to update your `webpack.config.js` to include the following if you wish to maintain that behavior:

 ```javascript
 module.exports = {